paradisecy/cos-chatterbot/README.md

-# Project Title
-## cos-chatterbot
+# cos-chatterbot
+A conversational chatbot trained in a way to give answers to questions related to the program of study Cognitive Systems hosted by Open University of Cyprus.
-# Student details and contact details
+## Student details and contact details
 Name: Andreas Paradisiotis</br>
 Email: andreas.paradisiotis@st.ouc.ac.cy , a.paradisiotis@gmail.com</br>
-# Project description
-A conversational chatbot trained in a way to give answers to questions related to the program of study Cognitive Systems hosted by Open University of Cyprus.
-# Instructions to setup the system
+## Instructions to setup the system
 ```
 mkdir cos-chatterbot
 cd cos-chatterbot